tegimeki/dbc-data/README.md

 (e.g. `SomeMessage` as shown above) and this determines what code is generated.
 Messages not referenced will not generate any code.

+When a range of message IDs contain the same signals, such as a series of readings which do not fit into a single message, then declaring an array will allow that type to be used for all of them.

 ## Signals

 For cases where only certain signals within a message are needed, the